ExplAInability-TASSEL/ExplAInability-P5A/README.md

 ### 3. The Map

-- `index.html`: This file contains the html/css/javascript code for the map.
+- `index.html`: This file contains the html code for the map.
 The map is displayed using GitHub Pages.
 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

+- `js/`: This directory contains the javascript code for the map.

+  - `script.js`

+- `static/`: This directory contains the css code for the map.

+  - `styles.css`

 - `sources/`: This directory contains the source code for the map.
 It includes:

+  - `input_file.json`: Contain all the data (pixels, class_id and alpha) for the map.
   - `up_left_corner_segment_lat_long.json`: Contains the data (pixels, class_id and alpha) for the up left corner map.
   - `water_segment_lat_long.json`: Contains the data (pixels, class_id and alpha) for the water map.
   - `training_segment_lat_long.json`: Contains the data (pixels, class_id and alpha) for the training map.